The residential rehab investment market continues to offer lots of opportunities.

-For example, Direct Lending Partners, a DLP Real Estate Capital company, provides private loans for real estate investors.
+For example, DLP Lending, a DLP Real Estate Capital company, provides private loans for real estate investors.
 Loans include bridge financing and fix-and-flip loans, and they can be closed within a few days.

 For those that wish to invest in real estate direct lending, the market presents opportunities as well.
 You can make money by offering cash to residential rehab entrepreneurs.

 At DLP Capital Partners, we have our Direct Lending Fund.
 This fund lends to successful, typically “bankable” real estate investors.
 These entrepreneurs operate in the same markets in which we invest.
 By partnering with good borrowers across various markets, we mitigate risk and produce higher returns for our investors.

 Our results speak for themselves: Our Direct Lending Fund has achieved more than five years of 12%+ returns, with a 14% average annual return since inception.